cabouman/mbircone/README.md

 # MBIR Cone

-Warnning: Prerelease version - This code is under development Python Package for Cone Beam reconstruction.
+Python Package for Cone Beam Computed Tomography reconstruction.
+Full documentation is available at https://mbircone.readthedocs.io
-Based on the OpenMBIR-ConeBeam c package.

-Full documentation is available at: https://mbircone.readthedocs.io
+**Warning:** This is a pre-release version of code that is still under development.

 ## Distribution Statement

 Distribution Statement A. Approved for public release: distribution unlimited (88ABW-2020-0895).

 If you publish results based on this code, please cite the following paper:
 > Thilo Balke, Soumendu Majee, Gregery T. Buzzard, Scott Poveromo, Patrick Howard, Michael A. Groeber, John McClure, Charles A. Bouman "Separable Models for cone-beam MBIR Reconstruction," proceedings of the IS&T International Symposium on Electronic Imaging, Computational Imaging XVI, pp. 181-1 to 181-7, 2018.

 For other OpenMBIR packages see: https://github.com/cabouman/OpenMBIR-Index

 ## Installation

 In order to install the package, clone the repository to your computer, and run the bash script named ``run_clean_install``.
 The script will create and activate a conda envirnoment named ``mbircone``, install the package and all its requirements, and build the documentation.